Louisiana Museums

 LSU Rural Life Museum

-Step into the country in the heart of Baton Rouge and visit the LSU Rural Life Museum.
-The museum preserves the culture of 18th and 19th century Louisiana and features multi-faceted exhibits.
-Don't miss the opportunity to stroll through the 25-acre grounds including Windrush Gardens when you visit.
+Step into the country in the heart of Baton Rouge at the LSU Rural Life Museum.
+The museum preserves the culture of 18th- and 19th-century Louisiana and features multifaceted exhibits.
+Don't miss the opportunity to stroll through the 25-acre grounds, including the Windrush Gardens.

 Gueydan Museum & Cultural Arts Center